-The group parish does not fall within a designated rural area for the purposes of affordable housing.
-No large sites have been proposed that would require an element of affordable housing.
-HCS identifies the need for affordable housing within the rural parts of the Housing market Area within which the Group Parish sits.
-The proportional breakdown is indicated in Table 2 within the NDP (NPPF paras 62 and 63).
-Should a specific need for affordable housing be identified within the Group Parish, this would be met through the 'rural exception' provisions in HCS policy H2 or through a provision within Policy WG3 which includes a provision that that would enable entry level or other affordable housing development on the edge of Whitchurch in accordance with NPPF para 71.
-This NDP specific policy does not seek to duplicate HCS policy H2 but provide greater flexibility for affordable housing provision and indicate Whitchurch as the most sustainable location for ant scheme should information support the need for such housing.
+The parish does not fall within a designated rural area for the purposes of affordable housing.
+The large site (Policy WD4) is of a size that would require an element of affordable housing (NPPF para 63).
+HCS identifies the need for affordable housing within the rural parts of the Housing Market Area within which the Parish sits.
+It is unlikely that a further specific need for affordable housing will be identified within the Parish during the plan period but if it does, this would be met through the 'rural exception' provisions in HCS policy H2 (NPPF paras 71 and 77).
 It is noted that affordable housing could be subsidised by market housing where this would enable a viable scheme to come forward.
-Policy WG6 sets out criteria to be used to determine how affordable housing should be allocated.
+Policy DW5 sets out criteria to be used to determine how affordable housing should be allocated to meet local needs.

-rural communities.
+The NDP proposes one medium sized site (Policies DW3[a] and DW4) and one small site (Policy DW3[b]) where a range of housing types might be sought through the development management process (NPPF para 69).
+However, the location of the latter is such that development reflecting adjacent densities would suggest a limited variety of dwelling types will result.
+The approach to seeking a variety of housing types is promoted through the allocation of the site through rural communities.
 Planning policies should identify opportunities for villages to grow and thrive, especially where this will support local services.
 Where there are groups of smaller settlements, development in one village may support services in a village nearby (NPPF para 78).